krepoli/CS-330/README.md

 * C++ accepts multiple parameters of different data types.
 * Multiple values can be returned at the same time using **pair**.
 * C++ is **pass-by-value**: the caller and the callee have 2 independent variables with the same value
-* During execution: arguments, parameters, and local variables declared within a function are stored in the stack through copies of their values.
-Local variables that are stored in pointers are stored through a reference to a heap on the stack (pointer stored in stack, value stored on heap).
+* Arguments, parameters, and local variables declared within a function are stored in the stack during execution.
+* Pointers associated with local variables are stored through a reference to a heap on the stack (pointer stored in stack, value stored on heap).
 * Side-effects such as modifying global variables are possible and there are no guard rails against them.

 **Scope of Variables:**